NHL moves ahead with 24-team playoff format if play resumes

+“This is a meaningful start, I think, but it’s only a start,” NHLPA executive director Don Fehr told The Associated Press after the announcement.
+“We have to make sure that we can actually implement all the things which are necessary in order to protect the health and safety of the players and all the rest of the staff.”

-Still, ironing out the format represents significant progress since global sports were largely shut down in March as the coronavirus outbreak turned into a pandemic.
-Bettman has said the goal has always been to play again and award the Stanley Cup, but details remain uncertain.
+Still, ironing out the format and narrowing down its two potential playoff host cities to a list of 10 represents significant progress since global sports were largely shut down in March as the coronavirus outbreak turned into a pandemic.
+Play could resume in late July or early August, with the Stanley Cup Final in September or even later.

-Bettman said voluntary workouts could begin in early June and formal camps aren’t expected to begin before July 1.
-Those camps are expected to last roughly three weeks as players return to the ice for the first time in months.

-“Any plan for the resumption of play by definition cannot be perfect,” Bettman said.
-“But we believe we have constructed an overall plan that includes all teams that as a practical matter might have had a chance of qualifying for the playoffs when the season was paused, and this plan will produce a worthy Stanley Cup champion who will have run the postseason gauntlet that is unique to the NHL.”
+“Realistically if we’re in training camp mid-July, that would be a good thing, and if we can be playing by the end of July or the beginning of August, that would be a good thing too,” Bettman said.
+“But if it has to slide more, then it’ll slide.
+There’s a reason that we’re not giving you dates now because anybody who gives you a date is guessing, and we think we’d rather take a more holistic approach to doing this.”

+Groups of 12 teams representing each of the two conferences will be limited to playing in two cities, yet to be determined, with three-week training camps opening no earlier than July 1.
+Voluntary workouts could begin in early June.

 Earlier this week, the league and NHLPA issued extensive protocols once players are allowed to return to their facilities.
 They include a maximum of six players on the ice at a time, no contact and no coaches for voluntary workouts.